mikkohei13/FinBIF-DW/inaturalist.md

   - Calculate hash
   - Convert to DW format
   - Push to DW
-  - Push to db (id, hash, timestamp), making an insert or update as needed
+  - Push to db (id, hash, timestamp), making an insert or update as needed [ready]

 DAILY UPDATE
 - Fetch obs updated since update timg read from db
 - Foreach obs as above
-- Save update time to db
+- Save update time to db [ready]

 MONTHLY UPDATE
 * This can be run monthly or as needed